 Contemplate the truth that you are the light of the world.
 How does it feel in your body?
-How does this larger thought inspire you speak, listen and take action in your life today?
-Where inside of yourself do you embrace this truth, and where do you resist it?
+How does this larger thought inspire you to speak, listen and take action in your life today?
+Where inside of yourself do you embrace this light, and where do you resist it?

 Today, simply sense into the truth that you are the light of the world.
 Even if your light feels like a dim little spark, your attention and affirmation will invite it to grow stronger.
 Loving with all of our light is not meant to be a chore, but it can feel that way when negative emotions from the past overwhelm our psychology.

 When we ask to be filled with more light and love, we will go through periods of emotional cleansing.
 We will become acutely aware of the areas where we do not believe in love.
 We may also remember situations in the past where we decided to dim our light to fit in.

 As we illuminate the inner conflict between the light that we were born with, and the ego that we have become, we can quickly burn through whatever blocks light from entering our body.
 As we call in more light we will start to remember the purity and particularity of light that we expressed when were younger.